BitcoinDesign/Guide/guide/payments/transactions.md

 ## Transaction structure

-Think of a Bitcoin transaction as a file that contains the authorizations to spend some bitcoin, as well as the payment details of the recipient(s).
+Think of a bitcoin transaction as a file that contains the authorizations to spend some bitcoin, as well as the payment details of the recipient(s).
 Once miners get the transaction they check all the details once more before they include it into a block.

 The principal properties are: